-It’s hard to keep up with company changes in the biotech world, but a recent published study in the Annals of Oncology, the official journal of the European Society for Medical Oncology (ESMO) includes highly intriguing results of an unusual combination for advanced pancreatic cancer of gemcitabine and the fully human monoclonal antibody (Mab) AGS-1C4D4.
+It’s hard to keep up with company changes in the biotech world, but a recent published study in the Annals of Oncology, the official journal of the European Society for Medical Oncology (ESMO) includes highly intriguing results of an unusual combination for advanced pancreatic cancer (ductal adenocarcinoma of the pancreas) of gemcitabine and the fully human monoclonal antibody (Mab) AGS-1C4D4.

 This particular Mab has been developed by Agensys, Inc., which is an affiliate of Astellas Pharma Inc. (of Japan) and which also now includes the company OSI Pharmaceutical in their fold – that has given us Tarceva, one of the few drugs to be approved by the U.S. FDA (in combination with gemcitabine) for the treatment of pancreatic cancer.